Is it Really Less Expensive to Age in Your Home?

 Families often believe because the senior’s mortgage is paid off, this is the least expensive option.
 And because many older adults have lived in their homes for several decades, they are often very reluctant to make a move.

 The downside is that the mortgage is only one expense associated with aging in place.
+It is important to learn more about the home mortgage process.
 The senior will still have property taxes to pay, homeowner’s insurance, utilities, maintenance and repairs, housekeeping, and lawn care.
 Groceries are another big expense.

 Most seniors who choose to age at home will also need home care services and monitoring technology to keep them safe.
 And in many cases, the older adult’s home will require some types of modifications.